 Tax-free Student Loan Forgiveness

-Congress previously provided employer-paid student loan repayment assistance programs, or LRAPs, with tax-free status through December 31, 2025 in the Consolidated Appropriations Act, 2021.
+Congress previously provided employer-paid student loan repayment assistance programs, or LRAPs, with tax-free status through December 31, 2025, in the Consolidated Appropriations Act, 2021.

 The Biden administration and Congress have not yet taken any action concerning the bankruptcy discharge of student loans.

 Borrowers with FFELP loans might consider consolidating them into a Federal Direct Consolidation Loan, in case the loan forgiveness is limited to student loans that are held by the federal government.
-Consolidating FFELP loans can also make them eligible for the payment pause and interest waiver, which runs through September 30, 2021.
+Consolidating FFELP loans can also make them eligible for the payment pause and interest waiver, which runs through May 1, 2022.

 The main risk associated with consolidation is that it resets the monthly payment clock for qualifying for 25-year forgiveness in an income-based repayment plan.
-Also, if a borrower is receiving discounts from the FFELP lender, they will lose that benefit if they consolidate.
-Direct Loans offer a 0.25% interest rate reduction for borrowers who sign up for AutoPay, and no other discounts.
+Also, if a student borrower is receiving discounts from the FFELP lender, they will lose that benefit if they consolidate.
+Direct Loans offer a 0.25% interest rate reduction for borrowers who sign up for AutoPay and no other discounts.
 Otherwise, there’s no significant downside to consolidation.

 Borrowers who still have jobs and are able to continue making payments on their student loans should bank the money or pay down other debt, instead of making extra payments on their loans.
 It’s a good opportunity to build or bulk up your emergency fund.
 Generally, any borrower who expects to receive loan forgiveness should not make extra payments when they are not required to do so, as that just reduces the amount of forgiveness they will eventually receive.
 After the details of student loan forgiveness are announced, borrowers can use the banked money to pay down debt as appropriate.

 Existing Federal Student Loan Forgiveness Programs